hapijs/bell/README.md

   protocol steps.
 - `clientId` - the OAuth client identifier (consumer key).
 - `clientSecret` - the OAuth client secret (consumer secret).
+- `forceHttps` - A boolean indicating whether or not you want the redirect_uri to be forced to https.
+Useful if your hapi application runs as http, but is accessed through https.

 Each strategy accepts the following optional settings:
 - `cookie` - the name of the cookie used to manage the temporary state.
 Defaults to `'bell-provider'` where 'provider' is the provider name